 The bottom part allows the analyst to record information for 12 targets.
 Use another worksheet if more than 12 targets are located above or within the radial ZOI of the ignition source (see Attachment 3 for details on identifying FDS1 targets).
-For each target note the assigned ID (cable tray number, conduit number, or equipment identification), type (TS cable, TP cable, or sensitive electronics), distance to the ignition source, and whether the is located above the ignition source (vertical target) or within a direct line of sight of the ignition source (radial target).
+For each target note the assigned ID (cable tray number, conduit number, or equipment identification), type (thermoset (TS) cable, thermoplastic (TP) cable, or sensitive electronics), distance to the ignition source, and whether the target is located above the ignition source (vertical target) or within a direct line of sight of the ignition source (radial target).
+The distance for a vertical target is the elevation of the target above the fire base of a fixed ignition source.
+For a radial target, the distance is measured to the nearest edge of the ignition source.
 If the target is a cable in a horizontal tray above the ignition source or in a vertical tray, check the “Ignition Target?” box.
 The “Screen?” and CCDP boxes can be filled in Step 2.3 and Step 2.5, respectively.
 Cable targets protected with a rated barrier are not subject to damage or ignition do not need to be included on the worksheet, unless the wrap is degraded.
 Cable targets protected with a non-degraded rated barrier only need to be considered for HEAF scenarios.
 Cable targets in a conduit or in an enclosed cable tray with a solid or Kaowool cover are subject to damage, but not ignition and flame spread.
 Use the notes/sketch space to document cable protection details.

-2.2.2c: This is similar to 2.2. is used for transient combustibles.
-The dimensions do not need to be can be included if a transient was found during the inspection.
-This worksheet is also used to record the plausible and critical areas to calculate the factor and likelihood rating (see Attachment 4 for details).
+Worksheet 2.2.2c: This worksheet is similar to Worksheet 2.2.2b but is used for transient combustibles.
+The dimensions do not need to be provided but can be included if a transient was found during the inspection.
+The distance for vertical targets is equal to the elevation above the fire base height, which for transient combustibles is 0.5 ft. or 6 in. above the floor.
+This worksheet is also used to record the plausible and critical floor areas to calculate the critical area adjustment factor (see Step 2.4.4 in IMC 0609 App F and Attachment 3 for details) and determine the likelihood rating (see Attachment 4 for details).

-2.2.2d: This contains information about secondary combustibles.
+Worksheet 2.2.2d: This worksheet contains information about secondary combustibles.
 The worksheet allows the analyst to record information for up to three vertical cable trays that can be ignited by the ignition source, and a vertical stack of up to seven horizontal cable trays.
 The worksheet is also used to record information needed for the detection/suppression analyses (Step 2.7).

 Step 2.3 – Ignition Source Screening and Fire Scenario Refinement

+Step 2.3.1: Characterize Fire Ignition Sources

+For each unique fire ignition source identified in Step 2.2.2, a HRR profile and nominal location are assigned.
+Guidance for characterizing the HRR profile of various fire ignition sources is provided in Attachment 5.

 Step 2.3.2: FDS1 Ignition Source Screening